dekecoder/docs/docs/Overview/iterate-improve.md

 # Phase 4: Iterate and improve

-Building a closed loop system is not easy, and itÕs not a one-and-done effort.
+Building a closed loop system is not easy, and it's not a one-and-done effort.
 You will need to continue to watch and validate the outputs of your systems and evaluate outcomes.
 You may need to continue to refine your setup, your algorithms, etc. You may also want to improve your hardware setup and other pieces of your system over time.

 These efforts are certainly worthwhile and bring out the best in technological creativity, but they also tend to distract in the early stages of development.